xEvilDevilx/The-Information-Center/README.md

 # The Information Center
 The Information Center is an information kiosk based system.
 The main purposes is to show a retail items information (image, price, description, advertising, etc) by scan of the retail item barcode.

-Primary I developed this information system for a commercial buisness purposes.
+Primary I designed and developed this information system for a commercial buisness purposes.
 This is a completed working system.

 Main parts of the system are:
 1. SDK (.net3.5 compact framework)